Error323/MAIM/README.markdown

 or more LuaModule instances suitable for that group's unit composition are added to it or removed.

 A group always contains at least one unit.
 The group is removed when all of the units in it are destroyed.
-Groups can consist of a variety of unit-types (which may themselves be of different classes).
-This implies that for a certain group multiple LuaModules can be active, potentially.
-Therefore each LuaModule class contains a filter-function that rejects unsuitable unit-types based on the module's predefined class-masks (see the Modules section).
+Groups are *homogeneous*, meaning only unit-types from a single class can exist in a group.
+This implies that for a certain group only a single LuaModule can be active.

 Each group contains its own instances of Lua modules, allowing the modules to be stateful.
 Groups contain a module-stack sorted by module priority.
 Each frame, the group's active modules are pushed onto this stack and then executed and popped again.

+### Group Manager

+The group manager, as the name implies, deals with the creation and destruction of groups.
+Basic workflow for the GroupManager:

+1. Create group.
+2. Assign unit from the callback `AIMain::UnitFinished()` to the appropreate group.
+3. Assign Lua Module to the group.
+4. The function `GroupManager::Update()` makes sure all `AIGroup::Update()` functions are called.

 ### Lua Modules